 This comparison may seem a bit far-fetched at first glance.
 It’s like trying to compare an iPhone to multiple generic cell phones in one review.
 But, as the facts unfold below, you’ll see that there are real differences between LeafGuard and almost every other type of gutter guard out there.

-We will start off by talking about gutter guards.
-There are countless brands that manufacture gutter guards, and each one is slightly different than the next.
+Countless brands manufacture gutter guards, and each one is slightly different than the next.
 The one thing that they all have in common is that they are all supposed to protect your gutter systems from leaves and debris, hence reducing maintenance and gutter upkeep time and costs.

 Below, we break down everything you need to know about general gutter guards, including what they are made from, how to install them, maintenance, warranty options, and more.